 Steps to take

-Research before you buy, this blog will seek to add resources to the links page and there is a lot out there you can find with a bit of googling!
+Research before you buy, there is a lot out there you can find with a bit of googling!

 - Buy local and sustainable, when possible.